Razvi20/Razvi20/README.md

 # 👋 Meet Razvan

 Welcome!
-I'm Razvan, a passionate frontend developer with a deep-seated love for coding and a relentless drive to deliver exceptional user experiences.
-As a tech enthusiast, I am always on the lookout for new opportunities to enhance my skills in the ever-evolving world of web development.
+I'm Razvan, a **Full Stack Developer** with a specialized focus on integrating **Artificial Intelligence** into modern web architectures.
+I bridge the gap between sophisticated backend logic and intuitive frontend design to deliver intelligent, scalable, and user-centric digital solutions.

+---

 ## 👨‍💻 About Me

-Dedicated to mastering the latest technologies and advanced frontend development methodologies, I continue to enrich my education.
-My journey through academia and the professional world has enabled me to blend theoretical insights with hands-on experience, fostering a pragmatic approach to tackling complex projects.
+My evolution from frontend specialist to Full Stack developer is driven by a passion for building end-to-end systems.
+I am dedicated to mastering the full development lifecycle—from architecting robust server-side logic to deploying AI-driven features that enhance user autonomy and experience.
+I blend technical pragmatism with a forward-thinking approach to solve complex problems through clean, efficient code.

 ## 💼 Professional Journey

-I am fortunate to collaborate with a vibrant team at the professional level, where I contribute to the development of innovative and user-centric web applications.
-My focus lies in turning imaginative concepts into responsive and operational web interfaces.
-I thrive in environments that value open communication and precision, where team efforts lead to outstanding results.
+I collaborate with high-performing teams to transform imaginative concepts into fully operational, production-ready applications.
+My recent work focuses on **AI implementation**, where I integrate Large Language Models (LLMs) and automated workflows into existing ecosystems.
+I thrive in environments that prioritize technical precision, open communication, and the pursuit of cutting-edge innovation.

 ## 🌐 Technical Expertise

-I specialize in several frontend technologies, including Angular and React, and possess a solid foundation in HTML, CSS, and JavaScript.
-My proficiency with version control systems, particularly Git, complements my commitment to writing clean and efficient code.
-Keen to stay ahead, I continuously monitor emerging trends and technologies in the tech landscape.
+My stack covers the entire development spectrum, ensuring high performance from the database to the browser:

+* **Frontend:** Expert-level proficiency in **Angular** and **React**, with a focus on state management and responsive UX.
+* **Backend:** Building scalable APIs and microservices using **Node.js** and **Python**.
+* **AI & Data:** Integrating **LLMs (OpenAI, Anthropic)**, prompt engineering, and utilizing vector databases for RAG-based applications.
+* **Core Skills:** Advanced JavaScript/TypeScript, CSS/SASS, and robust version control using **Git**.
+* **Infrastructure:** Committed to writing clean, maintainable code and staying ahead of emerging trends in the AI landscape.

 ## 🤝 Connect With Me

-I am a firm believer in the power of professional networking and collaboration.
-If you're interested in discussing the latest tech innovations, exploring potential collaborations, or simply connecting with fellow developers, I'm all ears.
-Let's join forces to create something amazing!
+I am a firm believer in the power of professional networking and the synergy of collaborative development.
+If you're interested in discussing AI-driven tech, exploring full-stack architectures, or simply connecting with a fellow developer, let’s join forces to create something amazing!

 ## 💅🏻 Languages & Tools